opensearch-project/documentation-website/_search-plugins/knn/radial-search-knn.md

 `min_score` enables the specification of a similarity score, facilitating the retrieval of points that meet or exceed this score in relation to the query point.
 This method is ideal for scenarios where relative similarity, based on a specific metric, is more critical than physical proximity.

-Note: Only exactly one of `k`, `max_distance`, `min_score` is required to be specified during the approximate search.
+Only exactly one query variable, either `k`, `max_distance` or `min_score`, is required to be specified during the approximate search.
 For more information about the vector spaces, see [Spaces](#spaces).

 ## Supported cases

-You can perform radial search with Lucene or Faiss engines.
+You can perform radial search with either the Lucene or Faiss engines.
 The following table summarizes the radial search use cases by engines.

 | Engine supported  | Filter supported  | Nested field supported | Search type  |
 |------------------|------------------|------------------------|----------------|